Two families of orthogonal polynomials on the unit circle from basic hypergeometric functions

 given here in terms of the monic OPUC $\Phi_{k}(z) = \varphi_{k}(z)/\kappa_k$, $k \geq 0$.
 The coefficients $\alpha_{k-1} = - \overline{\Phi_{k}(0)}$ are known as the Verblunsky coefficients, and $\Phi_{k}^{\ast}(z) = z^{k} \overline{\Phi_{k}(1/\bar{z})}$.
 It is well known that $|\alpha_k| < 1$ for $k \geq 0$, and that the sequence $\{\alpha_k \}_{k\geq 0}$ uniquely determines the measures $\mu$ on $\T$ (see e.g.~\cite{Simon-Book-p1}, as well as \cite{ENZG1}).

-If the theory of OPUC still leaves something to be highly desired, then having only a very few concrete examples (examples with explicit formulas) of these polynomials has to be the one that comes to mind.
-Most of the known examples are related with orthogonal polynomials on the interval $[-1,1]$ via the Szeg\H{o}-transformation (see \cite{Szego-Book}) or via the DG-transformation (see \cite{Zhedanov-JAT1998}) and, hence, the values of associated Verblunsky coefficients are restricted to be within $(-1,1)$.
+If the theory of OPUC still leaves something to be highly desired, perhaps it is about having more concrete examples (examples with explicit formulas) of these polynomials.
+Most of the known examples with explicit formulas come from orthogonal polynomials on the interval $[-1,1]$ via the Szeg\H{o}-transformation (see \cite{Szego-Book}) or via the DG-transformation (see \cite{Zhedanov-JAT1998}) and, hence, in these examples the values of associated Verblunsky coefficients are restricted to be real.
 Among the few known examples of monic OPUC with complex Verblunsky coefficients, the ones that we like to highlight are the following.

 With $\Re(b) > -1/2$, if $\Phi_k(z) = \frac{(b+\bar{b}+1)_k}{(b+1)_k}\ _2F_1(-k,b+1;b+\bar{b}+1;1-z)$, $k \geq 0$, then $\{\Phi_k\}_{k \geq 0}$ is the sequence of monic OPUC such that